Our Response to Covid-19

 As the global COVID-19 (Coronavirus) Pandemic continues to evolve, we are closely monitoring advice from the Australian and NSW Governments on how to best minimise risks.

-The Women’s Housing Company is a provider of essential services and continues to operate during COVID-19.
-We are just doing things differently, where needed, to help everyone stay safe.
+The Women’s Housing Company is a provider of essential services and continues to operate throughout the COVID-19 crisis.

 What We Are Doing